swiftlang/swift-evolution/proposals/0516-iterable.md

 With the spans of elements tied to the lifetime of the sequence, a borrow of an element can outlive the iterator, and be returnable from a method like `first(where:)`.

-Future refinements of `BorrowingSequence` could help resolve this limitation by adding `Collection`-like indices, allowing referential access to elements.
+Future refinements of `Iterable` could help resolve this limitation by adding `Collection`-like indices, allowing referential access to elements.

 ### Basing `~Copyable` iteration on `IteratorProtocol`